enasequence/read_docs/prog_11.md

-# Module 11: Webin reports and programmatic submission portal
+# Module 11: Webin XML and reports portal

-Webin reports and programmatic submission portal is a simple interactive web interface which supports:
+Webin XML and reports portal is a simple interactive web interface which supports:

 * Submission of XML metadata objects
 * Update of XML metadata objects